kyuz0/amd-r9700-vllm-toolboxes/README.md

 ### Serving a Model (Easiest Way)

-The toolbox includes a TUI wizard called **`start-vllm`** which includes pre-configured models and handles the launch flags for you.
+The toolbox includes a TUI wizard called **`start-vllm`** which includes pre-configured models and handles launch flags.
+It also allows you to select the experimental **ROCm attention backend**.
 This is the easiest way to get started.

 ```bash
 start-vllm